tytydraco/yessleep/out/My_hometowns_claim_to_fame_was_a_museum_of_oddities_I_think_Im_fated_to_die_there.md

 He gripped his digital camera tightly, like it was a stone, and in one smooth motion, sent it crashing into my head.

 I collapsed, falling from the sidewalk onto the road, groaning, vision swimming.
 Sticky warmth trickled down my temple.
-When my eyes focused, all I could see what the night sky, moonless and grim.
+When my eyes focused, all I could see was the night sky, moonless and grim.

 Riley grabbed my hands and dragged off the street, back onto the sidewalk, laying me at the foot of the anomaly, The Five-Toed Man, like an offering.